magoyette/.emacs.d/README.md

 ### LanguageTool settings

-The path to the LanguageTool jar must be confirued.
+The path to the LanguageTool jar must be configured.

 ``` elisp
 (setq langtool-language-tool-jar "~/bin/LanguageTool-4.7/languagetool-commandline.jar")